-CVM 769-F Advanced Anesthesia, Analgesia and Critical Case Management (12 lecture hours + 6 lab hours=1 credit) - This course expands on principles introduced in the CVM 746 (Anesthesia and Analgesia), CVM 750 (Small Animal Medicine I), and other courses taught in the LMU-CVM curriculum.
-This course also introduces advanced critical care techniques.
+CVM 769-F Critical Patient Management (12 lecture hours + 6 lab hours=1 credit) This course introduces or expands upon critical care topics and techniques.
 Students will gain a greater depth of knowledge of the topics and apply this information during hands-on laboratory sessions.
 An emphasis will be placed on the individual student to prepare in advance for the lectures and labs, by reading assigned material and completing laboratory assignments.
 A group project will be presented by the students at the end of the course.

-CVM 769-G (8 lectures= .5 credit) This course is designed to help students develop their skills in critical thinking, communication and clinical decision-making skills.
+CVM 769-G Remote Delivery of Clinical Case Rounds (8 lectures= .5 credit) This course is designed to help students develop their skills in critical thinking, communication and clinical decision-making skills.
 This will be accomplished by working through small group management of hypothetical and real life veterinary cases delivered online through remote delivery platforms such as Blackboard Collaborate, Yellow dig and Vetbloom.
 This course will contain problem-based learning and students will revisit and apply knowledge from previous courses as well as preview the application and interpretation of content from upcoming semesters.
 This course will be applicable for students across multiple years in the veterinary curriculum.
 Students are able to take this course up to five times during semesters two through six of the veterinary curriculum.
 First semester students will be able to audit this course for no credit.
 For this course to be held, a minimum of ten students is required.